-However, not all sound generation at this time was merely involved the reproduction of existing music.
-Doornbusch highlights experiments on the Pilot ACE (the Prototype for Automatic Computing Engine) in the UK, which utilized acoustic delay line memory to produce unique sounds [13, pp.303-304].
-Acoustic delay line memory, used as the main memory in early computers such as the BINAC and the CSIR Mark I, employed the feedback of pulses traveling through mercury via a speaker and microphone setup to retain data.
-Donald Davis, an engineer on the ACE project, described the sounds it produced as follows [15, pp.19-20]:
+However, not all sound generation at this time was merely the reproduction of existing music.
+Doornbusch highlights experiments on the British Pilot ACE (Prototype for Automatic Computing Engine: ACE), which utilized acoustic delay line memory to produce unique sounds [12, p303-304].
+Acoustic delay line memory, used as main memory in early computers like BINAC and CSIR Mark I, employed the feedback of pulses traveling through mercury via a speaker and microphone setup to retain data.
+Donald Davis, an engineer on the ACE project, described the sounds it produced as follows [14, p19-20]: